clooney/toll-tracking-api/toll-tracking-api-java.md

 - Give a name to your API key, and click "Save" .

-Then, start to track your Australia Post shipments.
+Then, start to track your Toll shipments.

 Usage
 ----------

 Create a tracking (Real-time tracking):

-    package com.trackingmore.example.australiapost;
+    package com.trackingmore.example.toll;

     import com.trackingmore.TrackingMore;
     import com.trackingmore.exception.TrackingMoreException;